-Australian acting royalty Judy Davis (The Dressmaker) and Anthony LaPaglia (Lantana) portray the on-edge parents of the man who will soon commit a crime so previously unimaginable that it famously changed the country’s gun laws in 12 days flat.
+Australian acting royalty Judy Davis (My Brilliant Career) and Anthony LaPaglia (Lantana) portray the on-edge parents of the man who will soon commit a crime so previously unimaginable that it famously changed the country’s gun laws in 12 days flat.
 The film does not glorify his murderous act or even depict it.
 Nor does it name him.
 What it does, with bone-shuddering brilliance, is reinforce why those reforms were necessary – and why they must be defended from potential watering down in what feels like an increasingly fraught world.

 It’s in this disturbed space that the lawnmower’s growl brings him to the door of eccentric recluse Helen, played with a similarly unnerving, but less threatening, zeal by The Babadook star Essie Davis.
 He offers to cut her lawn, they forge unlikely and ultimately tragic alliance in her crumbling abode, roamed by free-ranging hounds and haunted by the discordant warping of Gilbert and Sullivan records.
 Taking him under her already broken wing, his obsessive nature seems only to worsen.

 Kurzel’s film is not an easy watch, if not quite as intimately excruciating as Snowtown.
 Both were written by regular collaborator Shaun Grant, and he ably picks at the scab of toxic masculinity.
 It brings no easy answers, but certainly makes no excuses.
-Jones’s towering performance deserved to win him the Best Actor gong in Cannes, and may do likewise at the Oscars.

 And as for the evil we choose not to see and stare down?
 Few scenes this year will rattle the bones as much as the ease with which he purchases, without a license, military grade weapons from an unblinking attendant.
 Horrifying.